Home » Business Email Etiquette Blog » Are You an e-Tattler at Work?

 Don't be a business email tattle tale!

-Do you know when using the Cc: (Courtesy Copy) option when emailing business associates is appropriate?
+Do you know when using the Cc (Courtesy Copy) option to email business associates is appropriate?
 Is there a difference between informing and tattling?

 You bet there is.